Download the 2023 Information Package

-- Concepts/Ideas/Prototypes: Conceptual works, design schemes and objects not yet realized or not in production
+Ideas /prototypes: Conceptual works, design solutions and objects not yet realized or not in production

 A+ Award for Student Work

-- Student Work: any industrial design product, architectural structure, landscape, interior space or unbuilt/unrealized concept developed by a student enrolled in a post-secondary design or architecture program in 2016.
-The winner will receive a $5000 cash prize.
+Student work: Any industrial design product, architectural structure, landscape, interior space or unbuilt/unrealized concept developed by a student enrolled in a post-secondary design or architecture program in 2022.
+The winner will receive a $5,000 cash prize.

 Social Good Award and Environmental Leadership Award

-- Entries must be submitted and received via the online entry system by 12 noon EST on February 21, 2017.
+- Entries must be submitted and received via the online entry system by 11:59 pm EST on Friday, February 24, 2023.